 Consolidation and centralization

 The organization can get all the financial information in one place.
-This module integrates easily with other ERP modules.
+In addition, this module integrates easily with other ERP modules.

 There is no chance of missing payments to any employees because of the account payable feature of this module.
 It informs the organization about the coming amount through notification.